-This Footwear provides limited protection against heat and flame in compliance with NFPA 1971 and NFPA1992.
-While wearing this Footwear, you may be burned without heat sensation or warning in some circumstances (as contained in NFPA 1990), and without any sign of damage to the Footwear.
+This Footwear provides limited protection against heat and flame in compliance with both NFPA 1971 and CSA Z195.
+While wearing this Footwear, you may be burned without heat sensation or warning in some circumstances, and without any sign of damage to the Footwear.